lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 {: artwork-name="CompositeKeyObject-asn.1-structures"}

-As an example, the public key type `pk-MLKEM768-ECDH-P384` is defined as:
+As an example, the public key type `pk-MLKEM768-ECDH-P384` can be defined compactly as:

 ~~~
 pk-MLKEM768-ECDH-P384 PUBLIC-KEY ::=